DeanLight/spannerlib/tutorials/Advanced usage.md

 from rgxlog.engine.utils.passes_utils import ParseNodeType

 # now we'll implement a function that traverses the parse graph and finds rule that weren't added to the term graph yet
-# note: this function is already implemented in the passes_utils file, we re-implement it here in order to show how to traverse the parse grpah.
+# note: this function is already implemented in the passes_utils file, we re-implement it here in order to show how to traverse the parse graph.
 def get_new_rule_nodes(parse_graph: GraphBase):
     """
     Finds all rules that weren't added to the term graph yet.